GodYaoxxx/GodYaoxxx.github.io/_teaching/Master's degree.md

 ---
 title: "Master's degree"
 collection: education
-type: "Workshop"
+type: "Computer Technology"
 permalink: /teaching/Bachelor's degree
-venue: "University 1, Department"
+venue: "Institute of High Energy Physics, Chinese Academy of Sciences"
-date: 2015-01-01
+date: 2023.09-Now
-location: "City, Country"
+location: "Beijing, China"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.